 How to Access this Service

-Access Lewisham is available to all residents of the Borough of Lewisham however requests for support must come via social services or other statutory agencies such as
+The Access Lewisham Transport Scheme is available to all residents of the Borough of Lewisham however requests for support must come via social services or other statutory agencies such as

 - Health service professionals